OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-it-teams/create-an-it-user.md

 OutSystems allows you to manage IT users like developers, testers, and operators.

-When adding a new user they need to be given a username in order to log in to the platform.
-This username will be their own unique indentifier.
-Consider that a new developer just joined the company.
+When adding a new user they must be given a username to log into the platform.
+This username is their own unique identifier.

+For example, a new developer just joined the company.
 To create the new IT user, follow these steps:

 1. In your LifeTime console (`https://<lifetime_env>/lifetime`), go to the **USER MANAGEMENT** area.

 1. Choose **USERS** and click the **New User** link.

-1. Fill in the form with the user’s information.
-You must set the **Default Role** of the user by this time.
+1. Complete the form with the user’s information.

+    You must set the **Default Role** of the user.
 Afterward, you can grant the user with additional permissions through teams or for specific applications.
-While selecting the user's **Default Role**, you will get a preview of the default permissions that will be granted to the user by assigning that role.
+While selecting the user's **Default Role**, you get a preview of the default permissions that will be granted to the user by assigning that role.

+    Note: Note: The password must meet the password complexity rules.
+It must have at least 12 characters including at least one number, one lowercase letter, and one uppercase letter.
+The password complexity rule is applicable only when a new password is created or an existing password is updated.

     ![](images/user-create-lt.png)